DISCLAIMER: Most Countries have no requirements for Physicians to perform these procedures if they are

 Physicians.
 Check with your State Medical Board.

-DATES: Generally offered twice per year.
+DATES: Generally offered once per year in Sept.
 See the SEMINAR DATES page for the schedule.

 FEE: €1299 for Physicians and Non-Physicians.
 A €500 deposit will RESERVE your spot.